dart-lang/language/working/4200-metaobjects/feature-specification.md

 form `static implements T` or `static extends T`, and declares the formal type parameters `X1 extends B1 ..
 Xk extends Bk`.

-Forwarding members are derived from the static members and as follows:
+Forwarding members are derived from the static members as follows:

 If `static R get g ...` is a static member of `C` then the corresponding forwarding member is `R get g => C.g;`.